jaysqvl/jaysqvl/README.md

 I'm Jay, a third year undergraduate currently studying at Simon Fraser University in Burnaby, British Columbia (Previous: University of British Columbia).

-Currently exploring the depths of AI/ML alongside Web Development!
+Currently exploring the depths of Full-Stack Development!

 Sometimes building in private but can't wait to show it off!

-My most comfortable languages are Python, Java, and C++/C but I love broadening my knowledge.
-Always willing to learn new skills!
+I have a strong background in OOP development and my most comfortable languages are Python, Java, and C++/C. Building to learn and learning to build always!

 ---